necodrre/linked-blog-starter-md/Education/Daily planner/2024/November/November.md

 - [ ] – Finish studying [[01.
 C Syntax]]
 - [ ] – Get to the next stage of the CS roadmap
 - [x] – Start and finish Obsidian Course (11/11)
-- [ ] – Finish customization and setup a comfortable workspace in Obsidian
+- [ ] – Finish customization and set up a comfortable workspace in Obsidian

 ### Daily targets